Mutaoee/learngit/readme.txt

-git is a version control system.
+git is a contributed version control system.
 Git is a free software.